AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

 // The underlying graph rep

-using dedicated indices arrays for factors and variables to speed up iteration for queries only requiring access to the nodes or variables.
+One idea kept from the additional work is too use additional memory to store additional indices arrays.
+Each factorgraph store a vector of indices for variable nodes, one for factor nodes, and then one for each distinct factor variant.
+This is done as an cheap optimisation  ... given the memory footprint is low, see above to speed up to speed up iteration for queries only requiring access to the variables or factors. #kristoffer[Refer to the steps in the theory section ] #kristoffer[Another example to refer to is the section about visualization systems.]